 You can read more about the go beyond bounds trip to the city on their website

-BRUSSELS CITY BREAK WITH A BABY from Tapped Out Travellers
+5. BRUSSELS WITH A BABY

-What a Christine has to say
+What a Christine has to say about a Brussels City break with a baby

 We went because we really wanted to see the Carpet of Flowers.
 We love the city because It’s so open, multicultural, they speak French and English so communication was easy, and everything was close enough that we could walk to it if we didn’t want to bother with Public transit.
 The trains were a little rough to access with a stroller but the busses took us to the same place so I wasn’t too bothered by it.
 All the activities we wanted to do had stroller access such as Mini Europe, Natural History Museum, Comic strip museum and Grand Place.